jcblaisecruz02/awd-lstm/README.md

 In addition, you can use the layers written in ```layers.py``` for your own work.
 Details are provided below.

 This repository is a work in progress and so not all techniques have been added.
 Please see the **To-do** section below to see what has not been added yet.
+Below is also a tracker on the current reproduced scores compared to the papers' original scores.

+**Current Results**
+* AWD-LSTM on WikiText-2 - Current Test PPL: 74.2074 / **Target Test PPL: 65.8** / Difference: 8.4074
+* ULMFiT on iMDB - Current Accuracy: 91.93% / **Target Accuracy: 95.4%** / Difference: 3.47

 # Requirements
 Libraries you need: